 - 1. If you can, let your partner know that you are learning about active listening and share this information with him/her. - 2.
-If your partner is not open to this yet, then go ahead and do your best to be a good communicator and let that inspire your partner in time.

-- 3. It may help to read over this information together, even though you may have already read it alone.
+If your partner is not open to this yet, then go ahead and do your best to be a good communicator and let that inspire your partner in time. - 3.
+When your partner is open, it may help to read over this information together, even though you may have already read it alone.
 Take time to discuss it. - 4.
 Do some practice together by having your partner share something and then you reflecting back using paraphrasing, and vise-versa. - 5.
 Remember, there is no perfection.
 Try to have fun with it. - 6.
-Make a pact to help each other by GENTLY reminding each other to slow down and reflect back when communicating. - 7.
-You can prepare each other for the communication by letting each other know that you have something you need to talk over and you would like them to listen carefully by reflecting back. - 8.
+Make a pact to help each other by GENTLY reminding each other to slow down and reflect back when communicating.

+- 7. You can prepare each other for the communication by letting each other know that you have something you need to talk over and you would like them to listen carefully by reflecting back. - 8.
 Make sure you do your best to communicate in such a way that gives your partner a chance to reflect back. - 9.
 Don't give up.
 Keep practising.
 It can make all the difference. - 10.
+It is normal to forget.
+When you do, forgive yourself and each other and do your best to get back on track.
+Never give up, no matter how many time you forget.
+That is how to create new constructive habits. - 11.
 Keep referring to this information to help you stay focused and to continue to deepen your understanding.